bufbuild-ru/docs/docs/reference/protovalidate/rules/bytes_rules/index.md

 ## ip

 `ip` ensures that the field `value` is a valid IP address (v4 or v6) in byte format.
-If the field value doesn't meet this constraint, an error message is generated.
+If the field value doesn't meet this rule, an error message is generated.

 ::: info bytes.ip example